When you think of a “healthy” meal, what comes to mind?

 Canned fish is another good option.
 We like canned tuna, sardines, and salmon.
 Look for wild fish in BPA-free packaging.

-For a guide to common fish types you’ll find in the grocery store, go here.
+Check out this guide to common fish types you’ll find in the grocery store.

 Is Fish Oil As Good As Eating Fish?